StarfishC/vim-tasks/README.md

     "title": "test",
     "position": "center"
   },
-  // if you omit `options['silent']`, `isBackground` will decide whether silent "isBackground": false,
   "presentation": {
-    // when `panel='shared'`, it will reuse floaterm's windows next "panel": "shared"
+    // when `panel='shared'`, it will reuse floaterm's windows next "panel": "shared",
+    // if you omit `options['silent']`, `reveal` will decide whether silent "reveal": "silent",
   }
 }
 ```